Expand this drop-down for a list of the information on this page Navigation

 For information about touring 23 mile (37 km) scenic Desert View Drive in your vehicle:Visit this link >

-The North Rim is Open for the Season
+The North Rim is open for dawn-to-dusk day use.

 Update: Phased Reopening of Colorado River Rafting Trips